safakgur/snowflakes/README.md

 // ...
 ```

-Try to keep snowflakes as `Int64` values and use the appropriate integer type when persisting them to a database.
+Try to keep snowflakes as integer values and use the appropriate type when persisting them to a database.
 This will ensure they are stored efficiently and remain sortable.

 ### Encoding Snowflakes